Psyyke/A.C.A.S/docs/troubleshoot.md

 # Troubleshoot

-!> Browsers freeze code execution on inactive pages, you need to visit the GUI tab from time to time, **keep it at least partly visible on a separate window** or **use the <a target="_about" href="../?shl=pip">Floating Panel</a> setting**.
+!> Browsers freeze code execution on inactive pages, you need to visit the GUI tab from time to time, **keep it at least partly visible on a separate window** or **use the <a target="_about" href="app?shl=pip">Floating Panel</a> setting**.
 This prevents A.C.A.S from freezing and not giving any move suggestions.

 <div class="gas"></div>